status-im/swarms/ideas/279-snt-voting-dapp.md

 - Design / Prototypes are created
 - Design and layout of dApp is updated
 - SNT holders may create items to vote
+- Proposals may contain different options, and SNT can be allocated among them.

 ### Iteration 2